-Problem sets will be based on lecture material, and generally will be due to Gradescope by noon most Fridays.
+Problem sets will be based on lecture material, and generally will be due to Gradescope by midnight on most Thursdays.
 Since solutions to the problem sets will be posted following the submission deadline, late problem sets are not permitted and will receive a zero.

-Quizzes (~15 mins) are weekly individual assignments that will be based on the homework problems, and will be given in the lecture following the homework due date (typically on the next Tuesday).
+Quizzes (~15 mins) are weekly individual assignments that will be based on the homework problems, and will be given in the lecture following the homework due date (typically on the next Monday or Tuesday).
 Each quiz will be graded on a 10-point scale.
-Your problem sets will likely not be graded and returned to you before the quiz, so please study the posted solutions to the problem sets in order to prepare for the quiz.
+Your problem sets will likely not be graded and returned to you before the quiz, so we recommend that you study the posted solutions to the problem sets in order to prepare for the quiz.